 True Food & Time for Fasting

 In John 4:31-34, Jesus continues to explain how the Word, or the work of God, is like food to him.
 John 4 is the chapter where Jesus meets a Samaritan woman at a well.
-Worried about Jesus, as it mentions in verse 6 that he was “tired from the journey,” the disciples demand him to eat something.
+Worried about Jesus, as it mentions in verse 6 that he was “tired from the journey,” the disciples demanded him to eat something.

 But what was Jesus’ response?

-“I have food to eat that you know nothing about.”
+- “I have food to eat that you know nothing about.”
 The disciples question what this food is or where he got it from (they think Jesus is referring to physical food!).
 Then, Jesus continues, saying, “My food is to do the will of him who sent me and to finish his work.”

 Other Biblical Figures Who Fasted